You will be doing your 15-213 lab assignments on a cluster of Nocona

 Q: How do I login to one of these machines once I have run the

-A: If your Andrew login is bovik and you want to login to a machine, then type the following while logged in to an Andrew Unix machine:
+A: If your Andrew login is bovik and you want to login to the fish machine called tuna.ics.cs.cmu.edu, then type the following while logged in to an Andrew Unix machine:

-unix> ssh -x -l bovik@ANDREW.CMU.EDU fish.ics.cs.cmu.edu [type your Andrew password to the prompt, if prompted]Note: The uppercase 'ANDREW.CMU.EDU' is significant.
+unix> ssh -x -l bovik@ANDREW.CMU.EDU tuna.ics.cs.cmu.edu [type your Andrew password to the prompt, if prompted]Note: The uppercase 'ANDREW.CMU.EDU' is significant.

 Q: I did everything you said but I still can't login.
 Now what?